sonejostudios/StereoKnot/README.md

 Useful for complex patchbays in Jack/Carla/Patchage.

-User Faust Online Compiler to compile it as standalone or audio plugin: http://faust.grame.fr/
+Use Faust Online Compiler to compile it as standalone or audio plugin: http://faust.grame.fr/